mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 #### Service account role management

-The Identities section is designed also to manage service account roles at Company level.
+The IAM section is designed also to manage service account roles at Company level.
 In order to update the role of an existing service account, click on the edit button on the corresponding row and select the new role.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>